bootdotdev/blog/content/cryptography/elliptic-curve-cryptography.md

 Here are a few questions I had when I first learned about ECC.
 Hopefully, I can address them properly.

 ### 1. How is the second point found?
-If the dot function is basically drawing a line between two points, don’t you need a second point to start with?
+If the dot function is basically drawing a line between two points, don't you need a second point to start with?

-No. The second point (we will call it -R below) is actually the result of P dot P (let’s assume the first point is called P)
+No. The second point (we will call it -R below) is actually the result of P dot P (let's assume the first point is called P)

 `P dot P = -R`